TzogkaKostas/AuctionsWebsite/README.md

 # AuctionsWebsite

-Implementation of a Restful API for a auction website.
+Implementation of a Restful API for a auction website using Spring framework.